freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-93.english.md

 ## Description
 <section id='description'>

 Create a new `const` named `pieGraphData` and set the value equal to `pieGraph.selectAll('pieSlices')`.
-This is similar to the circles you created earlier.
+This is an empty selection similar circles you created earlier.
 </section>

 ## Instructions